OpenVisualCloud/Media-Communications-Mesh/tests/validation/configs/config_readme.md

 - Fields marked as optional can be omitted if default values are sufficient.
 - You can add more hosts or network interfaces as needed.
 - If a field is not set, the system will use default values or those set in the OS.
+- FFmpeg and file path configurations are now recommended to be defined directly in the host's `extra_info` section rather than using the previously nested `tx` and `rx` structure, which has been deprecated.

 ---